-History buffs will enjoy visiting and exploring Skyland Resort's Massanutten Lodge and Rapidan Camp.
+History buffs will enjoy visiting and exploring Skyland, Massanutten Lodge and Rapidan Camp.
 The latter was built by President and Mrs. Hoover as their "summer White House."
 In 1932, the Hoovers donated the 160-acre tract for inclusion in the future park.
 Rapidan Camp is located at the end of Mill Prong Trail.
-Visitors may hike down from Milam Gap (Mile 52.8) or take the van tour down from Byrd Visitor Center (Mile 51).
+Visitors may hike down from Milam Gap (Mile 52.8) or take the van tour from the Byrd Visitor Center (Mile 51).